How about growing edible indoor plants at home? That way, you’re doubly sure of its origin, without having to fret over unreliable food labels.

 With suitable weather and lighting, you can use any strain of cannabis for growing the plant indoors.
 You’ll find plenty of seeds for sale online.
 Grow your cannabis plant in a well-ventilated location, such as your back garden.

 Without exposing the plant to temperature extremes, let it receive appropriate light.
 Water it regularly.
-You can also look for la confidential strain to grow indoors.

 A household staple worldwide, cilantro, or coriander is full of Vitamin A and possesses antifungal properties.
 Whether used for dressing salads, tossed into rice dishes, or simply used as a garnish, cilantro adds flavor to just about anything.

 Keep your cilantro plant in partial sunlight.
 Water it daily.
+See our complete guide on growing cilantro here for more info.

 A spicy superfood, ginger greatly helps calm nausea and reduce inflammation.
 Boasting a distinct aroma, ginger adds great flavor to teas, stews, stir-fries, and curries.